nas5w/javascript-tips-and-tidbits/README.md

 One might see how this could cause problems if you expected behavior like primitive assignment!
 This can get especially ugly if you create a function that unintentionally mutates an object.

-For more on variable assignment and primitive/object mutability, see [this article](https://typeofnan.dev/variable-assignment-primitive-object-mutation/).
+For more on variable assignment and primitive/object mutability, see <a href="https://typeofnan.dev/variable-assignment-primitive-object-mutation/">this article</a>.

 ## Closures